 Voices of Alabama is an oral history project conducted in partnership with World Monuments Fund, the Birmingham Civil Rights Institute and the Alabama African-American Civil Rights Heritage Sites Consortium (AAACRHSC).
 The project documents the 20 sites in the consortium that played significant roles in the African-American struggle for freedom—not just during the Civil Rights Movement, but beginning in Reconstruction.
-Voices of Alabama allows users to explore each site from the AAACRHSC through video, image, timeline, and map content.
-The online platform launched with a live panel discussion including Congresswoman Terri Sewell at The Times Center in New York City.
+I co-led the production of the 20 oral history videos as well as the design and production of a standalone website (now offline) that included additional material such as a timeline of events and important archival photos.
+The project launched with a live panel discussion including Congresswoman Terri Sewell at The Times Center in New York City.

 Video Editor: Cameron Clendaniel